shivamsengupta/Indian_Currency_Classification/README.md

   - YOLOv8m-cls achieved an impressive testing accuracy of 95.5%.
   - Testing was performed on a set of 900 unseen images.

-## Research Paper Publication

-- **Achievement**: The project's results were submitted for research paper publication, showcasing the successful application of deep learning for Indian currency note classification.

 ## Future Work